githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/2-Learn-about-the-two-distinct-phases-of-a-GitHub-Actions-Importer-migration-and-their-associated-commands.md

 - **Build steps or build triggers** that are less commonly used may not be automatically converted by GitHub Actions Importer.
 This can be a factor for migrations involving Azure DevOps, Jenkins, and CircleCI, all of which can be extended through marketplace customizations.

-Like we had mentioned earlier, the [lab exercise](https://github.com/actions/importer-labs) will provide step-by-step guidelines on how to run all four commands for each of the supported CI/CD platforms.
+Like we had mentioned earlier, the upcoming [lab exercise](https://github.com/actions/importer-labs) will provide step-by-step guidelines on how to run all four commands for each of the supported CI/CD platforms.
+Let's go there next!

-Now let’s check your knowledge on what we just learned!